MicrosoftDocs/microsoft-365-community/Community/glossary.md

 ### QBasic

-QBasic is Quick Basic interpreter.This application could be used to run quick basic program and software developed for your Windows10 desktop or tablet.
+QBasic is Quick Basic interpreter.
+This application could be used to run quick basic program and software developed for your Windows10 desktop or tablet.

 ### [QnA Maker (Retiring)](/azure/cognitive-services/qnamaker/overview/overview)